tdayris/tpm-immunedecov/reports/general_EPIC.rst

 ## Material and Method

-`quanTIseq <http://icbi.at/software/quantiseq/doc/index.html>`_ was used to perform deconvolution on TPM-normalized quantification, through the package `immunedeconv <https://github.com/icbi-lab/immunedeconv>`_.
+`EPIC <https://github.com/GfellerLab/EPIC>`_ was used to perform deconvolution on TPM-normalized quantification, through the package `immunedeconv <https://github.com/icbi-lab/immunedeconv>`_.

 quanTIseq allows both between-sample comparisons, and between-cell-type comparisons.
 Between-sample comparisons allow to make statements such as “In patient A, there are more CD8+ T cells than in patient B”.
 Between-cell-type comparisons allow to make statements such as “In a certain patient, there are more B cells than T cells”.

 The whole pipeline was powered by both `Snakemake <https://snakemake.readthedocs.io>`_ , and `Snakemake Wrappers <https://snakemake-wrappers.readthedocs.io/>`_ .

 ## Citations: